 Since 2013, the Faculty of Humanities & Social Sciences has been supporting students to attend the prestigious summit designed specifically for young leaders to focus on global issues, which this year includes access to education, disability rights, migration, peace and reconciliation, poverty alleviation and economic development.
 These issues align closely with the teaching and research which takes place across the Faculty.

 Sophie, who is this year’s winner of the Faculty’s competition which had a record number of 66 entries, commented: "I am so excited to have been selected to represent the University of Bath at the One Young World Summit, and am extremely grateful to be given this opportunity of a lifetime.
-I have been following Emma and Mohammed's journey's upon their return from Ottawa last year, and have big plans of my own in order to deliver as much impact as possible including running a One Young Bath conference in 2018.
+I have been following Emma and Mohammad's journey's upon their return from Ottawa last year, and have big plans of my own in order to deliver as much impact as possible including running a One Young Bath conference in 2018.
 I hope this will benefit those who weren't as fortunate to be selected, and give others the opportunity to experience and learn about OYW and the positive impact they have in social development.

 "Attending the summit is a fantastic opportunity for personal development and enables me to gain networking skills and knowledge from some leading academics and influential individuals, such as Kofi Annan, Emma Watson, Bob Geldof and many more!
 I am excited about what’s to come and hope you follow my journey and are inspired to promote social change."